Homemade Dishwasher Rinse Aid—3 Recipes

 Instructions

-Pour some peroxide in your dishwasher’s rinse aid dispenser and run the dishwasher as usual.
+Pour some peroxide into your dishwasher's rinse aid dispenser and run the dishwasher as usual.

-Genius Tip: Add a few drops of food coloring (natural preferred) so you can see how much is left if you have a compartment that holds a lot of rinse aid.
+Genius Tip: Add a few drops of food coloring (natural food coloring is preferred) so you can see how much is left if you have a compartment that holds a lot of rinse aid.

 Pitfalls of this method